codurance/serverless-gfd-trainee-repo/README.md

 ddb.getItem(...
 ```

-# 4 Format the output to be a plain json
+# Goal: have the output of the dynamodb to have a json shape - 1h

 Tip:
 we have to convert from dynamodb format...

-# 5 Connect the database to the frontend
+# Goal: Connect the lambda to the frontend - 1h

 post this well formatted data on the DB